Multiplicative Anomaly matches Casimir Energy for GJMS Operators on Spheres: Summary and outlook

-\ack We thank J.S.
-Dowker, E. Friedman, and A. Monin for valuable conversations and comments.
+\ack We thank F. Bastianelli, L. Casarin, J.S.
+Dowker, A. Monin, and especially E. Friedman for valuable conversations and comments.
+We are also grateful to the anonymous referee for helpful suggestions and clarifications.
 This work was partially funded through FONDECYT-Chile 1220335.
 D.E.D. wishes to salute Harald Dorn and Hans-J\"org Otto on the occasion of the 30th anniversary of the DOZZ formula.